Actively Recruiting

 - Concurrent use of carbonic anhydrase inhibitors or non-potassium sparing diuretics

-- Cognitive impairment preventing participation
+- Cognitive impairment that precludes participation

 AI-Screening